3.4 Real Estate Acquiree Financial Statements Required in SEC Filings

 - Carve-out financial statements when a rental history exists; alternatively, a schedule of investments may be appropriate if there is no rental history.

 - Significant tenant financial statements when the operating company leases back the real estate assets.
 The staff noted that if the operating company (which is the significant tenant) is an SEC reporting entity, it would be sufficient to explicitly refer to its periodic reports.
-See Section 2340 of the FRM and Section 3.2.1.2 of this Roadmap for additional information.
+See Section 2340 of the FRM and Section 3.2.1.2 for additional information.

 - Pro forma financial statements prepared in accordance with Regulation S-X, Article 11, or a forecasted income statement.